Hojin-Lee-Aug/urbanPathGen/gcnn/results/README.txt

-Here, there will be PV, Info data files
+Here, there will be PV after performing inference.py